 Moodables

-Moodables are mood enhancing devices which help in improving our mood throughout the day.
+Moodables are mood-enhancing devices which help in improving our mood throughout the day.
 It may sound like science fiction, but it’s not far from reality.

-Moodables are head-mounted wearables that send low-intensity current to the brain which elevates our mood.
+Thync and Halo Neurosciences are already working on it and have made tremendous progress.
+Moodables are head-mounted wearables that send low-intensity currents to the brain which elevates our mood.

-Computer vision technology along with AI has given rise to drone technology which aims to mimic visual perception and hence decision making based on it.
+Computer vision technology along with AI has given rise to drone technology which aims to mimic visual perception and hence decision-making based on it.

 Drones like Skydio use computer vision technology to detect obstacles and to navigate around them.